 US-Iran peace deal fuel prices impact on OFW families

 • Pag-IBIG launches SAFE Loan: The Home Development Mutual Fund rolled out the Special Assistance for Financial Emergencies (SAFE) loan to help members cope with lingering inflation from the Middle East crisis.

-US-Iran peace deal fuel prices are dropping fast — and every OFW family needs to understand what this means.
+US-Iran peace deal fuel prices are dropping fast — but the crisis is far from over for OFW families.
 On June 14, 2026, the United States and Iran reached a landmark peace agreement to end months of war in the Middle East.
 The immediate effect on oil prices could mean real relief for millions of OFW families back home.
-For overseas Filipino workers watching fuel prices eat into their families’ monthly budgets, this is the most significant geopolitical development of 2026.
+But with hundreds of Filipinos still being repatriated from Kuwait, Bahrain, Dubai, and Doha — and remittances showing signs of strain — every OFW needs to understand what this moment means for their family’s finances, safety, and future.

+US-Iran peace deal fuel prices impact on OFW families